To opt out of UC-AFT dues:

 UC-AFT

-- $1,559,312 went to the California Federation of Teachers headquarters in Burbank, California and American Federation of Teachers headquarters in Washington, DC to support its massive political, economic and social agenda.
+- $1,667,308 went to the California Federation of Teachers headquarters in Burbank, California, and the American Federation of Teachers headquarters in Washington, DC, to support its massive political, economic, and social agenda.
 UC-AFT affiliates regularly support a host of controversial organizations.

-UC-AFT most recent LM-2 reports are available here
+UC-AFT’s most recent 990 reports are available here.

 A portion of the dues paid by UC-AFT members goes to support the California Federation of Teachers (CFT).